Tariqk26/api-feed-test/README.md

 # What we are looking for
-We're looking to see how you approach a problem.
+We're looking to see how you approach a problem more than anything.
-You are welcome to add any documentation to your code you like, especially commands for us to test it.
+You are welcome to add any documentation or tests to your code that you like.

+We look forward to seeing your solution.